Bariatric Surgery FAQs

 A hernia is a weakness in the muscle wall where an organ (usually the small bowel) can push through.
-Approximately 20 percent of patients develop a hernia after an open procedure, but only about 1 percent of patients that have laparoscopic surgery will develop a hernia.
+Approximately 20 percent of patients develop a hernia after an open procedure.
+Only about 1 percent of patients that have laparoscopic surgery will develop a hernia.
 Most of these patients require a repair of the herniated tissue.

 Is a blood transfusion required during surgery?

-Very infrequently; The surgeons are very conservative and cautious about administering blood products.
+Very infrequently.
+Our surgeons are very conservative and cautious about administering blood products.

 What is DVT, and is it preventable?

-DVT, or deep vein thrombosis, is undesired blood clotting in veins, especially of the calf and pelvis.
+DVT, or deep vein thrombosis, is when a blood clot forms deep in a vein, especially in the calf and pelvis.
 It is not completely preventable, but preventive measures will be taken, including:

 - Early ambulation (moving around)